dobri01/Artificial-Intelligence/Information theory - Probabilistic machine learning.md

 #Week6
 # Information theory - how to quantify information

+**If we want our answer in bits assume base 2 for the log but if not assume base 10**
 - Feature selection:
 	- Information theoretic feature selection: **conditional likelihood maximisation: a unifying framework for information theoretic feature selection**
 	- Clinical decision making: choose a test that provides the most information